 Image © Ashmolean Museum, University of Oxford

-Saffron's health benefits have a wide range of potential uses, from sedative, anti-inflammatory, sexual stimulant, anti-depressant, and much more.
+Saffron's health benefits have many potential uses, from sedative, anti-inflammatory, sexual stimulant, anti-depressant, and much more.
 Many researchers are convinced that the valuable ingredients of saffron threads can be used against many ailments of modern society.

 “In the coming years, saffron is expected to play an increasingly important role in the treatment of various diseases and ailments of old age.”